What is Oversleeping, or Binge Sleeping?

-The idea of binge sleeping stems from the notion of having a “sleep debt”, which is an important concept when discussing sleep deprivation and sleep binging.
+The concept of binge sleeping originates from the idea of having a "sleep debt," which plays a crucial role in discussions about sleep deprivation and sleep binging.

-Unfortunately, binge sleep does not eradicate your sleep debt.
-It helps a little in the short term, but the signs of sleep deprivation soon reappear.
+Unfortunately, binge sleep doesn't eliminate your sleep debt.
+It may provide temporary relief, but the signs of sleep deprivation quickly resurface.

 Side Effects of Sleep Deprivation